lolindrath/lolindrath-hugo/content/post/focus3-apple-watch-face.md

 ---

+**Update 2020-08-17**: I got a new Apple Watch so I updated the wallpapers in this article to the new size.
+It should look much better on the new models.

 [![Apple Watch Screenshots](/focus3-apple-watch-face/focus3-apple-watch-face.gif)](/focus3-apple-watch-face/focus3-apple-watch-face.gif)

 I've been consuming a lot of podcasts and media by the [Focus 3 team](http://focus3.com), [Tim Kight](https://twitter.com/timothykight) and [Brian Kight](https://twitter.com/tbriankight) and I made some Apple Watch wallpapers to remind me of key points in their system.